theRJorj/Insta-Machine/README.md

 InstaMachine is a post-oriented Instagram bot which means it is more focused on gathering data and storing it inside the SQLite database.
 I made this app solely to put to test my web scraping abilities as a beginner programmer and build up some portfolio, therefore I did not use any python's Instagram library like such as instapy.
-Please NOTE as I mentioned this is just a personal project and I do not encourage anyone to use this app against Instagram's terms of use.

 Features: